 Almost Never Films’ Danny Chan and Danny Roth, 308 Entertainment’s Corey Large and Johnny Messner are producing with executive producer Steven Eads.

-BondIt Media Capital fully financed “Reactor,” which was executive produced by partners Matthew Helderman and Luke Taylor.
+BondIt Media Capital fully financed “Reactor,” which was executive produced by partners Matthew Helderman, Luke Taylor and Grady Craig.
 BondIt is receiving the “Present” credit having packaged and structured the deal in addition to financing.

 “Reactor” marks the eighth BondIt financed and executive produced Bruce Willis film over the last several years including “Trauma Center,” “Hard Kill,” “Midnight in the Switchgrass,” “Out of Death,” “Apex,” “American Siege” and “Cosmic Sin.”